elastic/enterprise-search-sharepoint-server-connector/README.rst

 Common Issues
 =============

-1. Some of the Sharepoint API endpoint responses have a delay of around 15 minutes.
+1. Some of the SharePoint API endpoint responses have a delay of around 15 minutes.
 The response contains timestamps that are not in sync with the current UTC time.
 Here is the link to the `issue <https://github.com/SharePoint/sp-dev-docs/issues/5369>`_
 Hence, you might see a delay in fetching recently created/updated documented from the SharePoint
 2. At times, the TIKA server fails to start hence content extraction from attachments may fail.
 To avoid this, make sure Tika is running in the background.